-(2) Value of Securities held is calculated on the greater of the current market value and the grant or acquisition date value of eligible securities.
-The market value as at December 31, 2022 was \$1.16 per Share or DSU held, which was the closing price of Shares on December 30, 2022 being the final trading day before December 31, 2022.
+(1) Value of Securities held is calculated on the greater of the current market value and the grant or acquisition date value of eligible securities.
+The market value as at December 31, 2023 was \$0.71 per Share or DSU held, which was the closing price of Shares on December 29, 2023 being the final trading day before December 31, 2023.

-As of December 31, 2022, all non-executive directors, with the exception of Mr. Krotowski, Mr. Williamson and Ms. Macfarlane, met the Minimum Shareholding Requirement.
+As of December 31, 2023, Ms. Cillis and Mr. Nocente met the Minimum Shareholding Requirement.